-"There's bloom upon her cheek;

 But now I see it is no living hue,

 But a strange hectic-like the unnatural red

 Which autumn plants upon the perish'd leaf."

-Probably, the languishing female herself might have unintentionally contributed to the more strict verification of the ghost's prediction.
-It was an extraordinary exertion which her tender frame underwent, near the expected hour of its dissolution, in order that she might retire from all her scenes of earthly enjoyment, with the dignity of a resigned Christian.
-And what subject can be conceived more worthy the masterly skill of the painter, than to depict a young and lovely saint, cheered with the bright prospect of futurity before her, and, ere the quivering flame of life, which, for the moment, was kindled up into a glow of holy ardour, had expired for ever, sweeping the strings of the guitar with her trembling fingers, and melodiously accompanying the notes with her voice, in a hymn of praise to her heavenly Maker?
-Entranced with such a sight, the philosopher himself would dismiss for the time his usual cold and cavilling scepticism, and, giving way to the superstitious impressions of less deliberating by standers, pertake with them in the most grateful of religious solaces, which the spectacle must have irresistibly inspired.
+Probably the exhausted female herself might have unintentionally contributed to the more strict verification of the ghost's prediction.
+It was an extraordinary exertion which her tender frame underwent. near the expected hour of its dissolution, in order that she might retire from all her scenes of earthly enjoyment with the dignity of a resigned Christian.
+And what subject can be conceived more worthy the masterly skill of the painter, than to depict a young and lovely saint, cheered with the bright prospect of futurity before her, and before the quivering flame of . life, which for the moment was kindled up into a glow of holy ardour, had expired for ever, sweeping the strings of the guitar with her trembling fingers, and melodiously accompanying the notes with her voice, in a hymn of praise to her heavenly Maker?
+Entranced with such a sight, the philosopher himself would dismiss for the time his usual cold and cavilling scepticism, and, giving way to the superstitious impressions of less deliberating by-standers, partake with them in the most grateful of religious solaces, which the spectacle was so well calculated to inspire.

-Regarding the confirmation, which the ghost's mission is, in the same narrative, supposed to have received from the completion of a foreboded death, -all that can be said of it is, that the coincidence was a fortunate one; for, without it, the story would, probably, never have met with a recorder, and we should have lost one of the sweetest anecdotes that private life has ever afforded.
-But, on the other hand, a majority of popular ghost-stories might be adduced, wherein apparitions have either visited our world, without any ostensible purpose and errand whatever, or, in the circumstances of their mission, have exhibited all the inconsistency of conduct so well exposed in the quotation, which I have given from Grose, respecting departed spirits.
-"Seldom as it may happen," says Nicolai, in the memoir which he read to the Royal Society of Berlin, on the appearance of spectres occasioned by disease, "that persons believe they see human forms, yet examples of the case are not wanting.
-A respectable member of this academy, distinguished by his merit in the science of botany, whose truth and credibility are unexceptionable, once saw in this very seem in which we are now assembled, the phantasm of the late president Maupertuis."
-But it appears that this ghost was seen by a philosopher, and, consequently, no attempt was made to connect it with superstitious speculations.
-The uncertainty, however, of ghostly predictions is not unaptly illustrated in the Table-Talk of Johnson. " An acquaintance," remarks Boswell, "on whose veracity I can depend, told me, that walking home one evening at Kilmarnock, he heard himself called from a wood, by the voice of a brother who had gone to America; and the next packet brought an account of that brother's death.
-Macbean asserted, that this inexplicable calling was a thing very well known.
-Dr Johnson said, that one day at Oxford, as he was turning the key of his chamber, he heard his mother distinctly calling Sam.
-She was
+Regarding the confirmation, which the ghost's mission is, in the same narrative, supposed to have received from the completion of a foreboded death,-all that can be said of it is, that the coincidence was a fortunate one; for, without it, the story would probably have never met with a recorder, and we should have lost one of the sweetest anecdotes that private life has ever afforded.
+But, on the other hand, a majority of popular ghost-stories might be adduced, wherein apparitions have either visited our world without any ostensible purpose and errand whatever, or, in the circumstances of their mission, have exhibited all the inconsistency of conduct so well exposed in the quotation, which I have given from Grose, respecting departed spirits.